 John J. Ronan is a poet, playwright, movie producer, and journalist.
 He has received national honors for his poetry and is a former National Endowment for the Arts Fellow, Ucross Fellow, Bread Loaf Scholar, and Poet Laureate of Gloucester, MA.
-(On John’s regard for Gloucester and civic poetry, see his op-ed pieces from the Boston Herald and “The Lesson,” below.)
+(On John’s regard for America, Gloucester and civic poetry, see his Op-Ed pieces and “The Lesson,” below.)
 In 2010, his volume of poetry, Marrowbone Lane, won Highly Recommended honors from the Boston Authors Club.
 In January, Taking the Train of Singularity South from Midtown, a homage to pluralism in New York City and the nation, will be published by the award-winning Backwaters Press, at the University of Nebraska.
 Read John Ronan’s interview with Mass Poetry.

 Also a playwright, Ronan’s works include The Yeats Game and The Early Bird Special.
 A pioneer in electronic publishing, in 2002 he introduced a humorous e-book, Damned If I Dotage, on the trials of turning 50.
 John is also founder of the media production company American Storyboard, a teacher of film, and host of Cape Ann Television’s The Writer’s Block with John J. Ronan which celebrates its 27th anniversary in the 2016-17 season.

 Ronan lives in Gloucester, Massachusetts, with his wife, Sandy, and memories of their adopted Wyoming dog, Cowboy.